matloff/TidyverseSkeptic/README.md

 The **dplyr** package is a featured app of the Tidyverse developed by Hadley, so I'll use this as an example at several points in this essay.
+Note, though, that it is merely an example, not the core point of this essay.

 **Dplyr** borrowed a number of ideas from the earlier **data.table** by Matt Dowle.
 One of Hadley's major motivations was to give the user a